Is Kyoto Overcrowded? Local Tips to Avoid Tourist Crowds

 2. Strategies to Avoid Crowds in Kyoto: Insider Tips

 Temple visits aren't just about checking boxes on a tourist map.
+To truly experience Kyoto like a local, you need to slow down and step away from the well-worn tourist trail.
 My best Kyoto experiences come from visiting an empty shrine garden or sitting in a Zen Buddhist temple listening to wind blow through the trees.
 That's when Kyoto's spirit really touches your soul.

 2.1.
 Hidden Gem Temples in Kyoto: Peaceful Alternatives to Crowded Sites